 Related Content: 12 Engaging Types of Video Content that Viewers Love to Watch

-Polls and surveys have many common elements, but there is a clear difference between them.
-A poll consists of only one multiple choice question while a survey contains multiple questions:
+A poll consists of only one multiple-choice question, while a survey contains multiple questions.

 Below are two examples of successful calculators that delighted users and drove more leads for those who implement them:

-Some marketers used to call assessments “personality tests.”
-An assessment is a piece of interactive content in which the user provides answers to a few questions in order to receive insights based on the topic matter of the questions.
+An assessment is a type of interactive content in which the user answers multiple questions in exchange for valuable insights based on the topic matter of the questions.
 It’s an objective form of getting quality feedback.

-By its very nature, assessments allow creators get plenty of information about the user, and assessments are the most appreciated form of interactive content regardless the stage of the buyer’s journey the user is at – so this works out well for both parties.
+By its very nature, assessments allow creators to get plenty of information about the user.
+Interestingly, assessments are the most appreciated form of interactive content – regardless of what stage of the buyer’s journey the user is at – so this works out well for both parties.

 Here are some examples of assessments: